saijuttu/ecohub/README.md

 ### 1. Challenge 1

 We faced many problems with Google Maps API such as cost.
-We had to search for a free version that allowed us to get geological coordinates.
+We had to search for a free version that allowed us to get a static image of a map due to the fact that the google maps API requires you to link a billing account.

 ### 2. Challenge 2